SNIP 28: Staking V2 proposal

 • Commitments may not refer to more than one year from the date they are given.
 The purpose here is to be future-compatible with other features around commission (such as imposing minimal commission for large stakers) which may be added in the future.
 When the protocol stabilizes, the period the commitment refer to will be extended.

 • One edge case that the description above doesn’t cover is if/how to prevent validators to go 0→100 commission the day after v2 is released, when no commitments are yet done.
-To counter that, we consider to prevent any commission increase in the two first months after v2 goes live, giving the users ample of time to switch validators according to the relevant commitments made by the different validators.
+To counter that, we consider preventing any commission increase in the first two months after v2 goes live, giving the users ample time to switch validators according to the relevant commitments made by the different validators.

-We encourage validators to impose limitations on their commission to give maximal transparency to the users.
-We will work with staking platforms and dashboards to highlight validators without commitment, or validators where the current commitment will be expired within the next month with no followup commitment, as a “dangerous” validator where commission could suddenly change unexpectedly.
+Validators are encouraged to impose limitations on their commission to give maximal transparency to the users.
+The plan is that staking platforms and dashboards would highlight validators without commitment, or validators where the current commitment will expire within the next month with no followup commitment, as a “dangerous” validator where commission could suddenly change unexpectedly.

 Backward compatibility